ryandeist/GA-Lecture/unit-2/LEC3-node-intro/lecture-notes/intro-to-node.md

 - Developing Web Servers to build restful APIs.

-## Installing Node Packages:
-### Installing a package
-installing validator, which validates and sanitizes strings like:
-    isDate()
-    isEmail()
-    toBoolean()
-    normalizeEmail()
-To install a package, type the below in the terminal.
-`npm i <package-name>`

-The installation process:
-- Package download
-- Where does this code live?
-It lives in the `node_modules` directory
-- Using the package: To use the package you need to make it accessible in your js file with a require() statement.

-### Exploring package.json
-Any packages we install will be added as a 'dependency' in our package.json file

-### Reinstalling dependencies
-Occaisionally, you will have to delete and reinstall your dependencies, whch can be done by deleting the 'node_modules' directory and typing 'npm i' in the terminal.

-### Keeping `node_modules' out of git repos
-Because package.json stores all the relavant information about our modules, there is no need to keep the bulky and invasive `node_modules` file.

-To prevent git from tracking the `node_modules` files, we would add them to a `.gitignore` file which tells Git which directories and files to ignore when pushing code.

-### Uninstalling packages
-`npm uninstall <package name>`

 ## Requiring and Using Node Packages:
 Requiring and using validator:
 1. Read the docs on npmjs.com